 While that may seem like a pain, it’s refreshing to know that you can go through this same simple process again next year!

-However, New York also stipulates that patients follow up at least every 90 days with the same physician that issued their recommendation, so you’ll want to schedule a follow-up appointment (which can be done online through NuggMD) after completing your initial 420 evaluation.
+However, New York also stipulates that patients follow up at least every 90 days with the same physician that issued their recommendation, so you’ll want to schedule a follow-up appointment (which our specialist will help you with) after completing your initial 420 evaluation.

 Now here’s the question I know is on your mind…